Lawmakers, many in masks, debate mammoth new aid package

 Of the roughly two dozen lawmakers on the chamber’s floor as debate began, just two were not wearing masks — Republican Reps.
 Jim Jordan of Ohio and James Comer of Kentucky.

-Rep. Debbie Lesko, R-Ariz., complained that Congress could have approved the small business aid two weeks earlier as the government exhausted an initial $250 billion lawmakers had provided in earlier emergency legislation.
-“And why, I don’t understand why,” she said.
+“Oh, really?”
+Pelosi said.
+“What made you think that was a good idea?”

+A government report Thursday showed that since the virus hit the U.S., a previously unthinkable 26 millions Americans have filed for unemployment benefits, about 1 in 6 workers.

-Republicans say the delays likely forced some businesses waiting for the payroll subsidies to close.
-But they are nonetheless sure to back the measure by a wide margin.
+Despite the political rhetoric, large majorities of both parties were sure to back the measure by a wide margin.

 Anchoring the bill is a request by the Trump administration to replenish a fund to help small- and medium-size businesses with payroll, rent and other expenses.